du0ks/fedora-touchpad-problem/README.md

-# If your touchpad is randomly being disabled when you boot the laptop try this solution!
+# If your touchpad is randomly disabling when you boot the system try this solution!

 Put touchpad.sh file to ***/usr/bin*** and ***chmod +x touchpad.sh*** (go to /usr/bin in terminal too)